 The Ghost Streaming tab lists various streaming services that CyberGhost claims to work with.
 I was not able to test the subscription services, but all the free ones I tested did indeed work as advertised.

-CyberGhost now fully supports Netflix BBC iPlayer streaming.
+CyberGhost now fully supports Netflix and BBC iPlayer streaming.

 A fairly neat feature is the ability to define your own Ghost Streaming service.